bwolmarans/nginx-api-gateway-for-k8s/task_04/Readme.txt

 and now you can see the nap logs by doing the following because they are being sent to stderr:

-k logs -n nginx-ingress nginx-ingress-jccr9
+k logs -n nginx-ingress nginx-ingress-jccr9 | grep <support id> | split 's/,/\n/g'

+you will see it's a non-browser client, so repeat the curl with a better user agent

+curl -H @headers.txt -k https://jobs.local/add-job --data '["jet pilot"]'

 # This task failed ocassionally during testing because the nginx ingress pod (and all other pods on the microk8s cluster) were not able to resolve DNS.